CataCsas/Linux_CLI/README.md

 APT is already installed by default in the Linux Bash shell because this is a Debian-based system.
 APT is also the recommended package manager for Debian.
 For another Linux distribution, a different package manager, such as YUM, may be available instead.

-### Step 2 - Install and uninstall the Suricata application
+### Task 2 - Install and uninstall the Suricata application

 The APT package manager will be used to install the Suricata application, which is a network analysis tool used for intrusion detection, and verify that it installed correctly.
 Type ${\textsf{\color{green}sudo apt install suricata}}$ after the command-line prompt and press **ENTER**.